Jelly-RDF/pyjelly/README.md

 ## Contributing

-If you'd like to contribute, please follow the appropriate [guidelines](CONTRIBUTING.md).
+If you'd like to contribute, check out our [contributing guidelines](CONTRIBUTING.md).

 ## License